aqiu384/p5r-walkthrough/src/confidants.md

 Chance-based battle benefits for Joker alone.
 1. -
 2. Detox X: Chance to immediately recover from ailment.
-3. Joker Zone: Chance to begin battle with Charge and Concentrate.
+3. Flow: Chance to begin battle with Charge and Concentrate.
 4. -
 5. Mindfulness: Chance to recover SP when running low.
 6. -
-7. Quick Flow: Increases chance of Joker Zone activating.
+7. Flow Boost: Increases chance of Joker Zone activating.
 8. -
 9. Detox DX: Increases chance of Detox X activating.
 10. Wakefulness: Increases chance of Mindfulness activating along with more SP recovery.